AdrienLemaire/fandekasp.github.io/2015-08-01-analysing-the-pomodoro-technique.md

 title:  "Analysing the Pomodoro Technique"
 subtitle: How would be the perfect pomodoro app?"

-description:  "Analyze Pomodoro Technique and Applications"
+description:  "Analyzing the Pomodoro Technique and Applications"

 date:   2015-08-01 00:00:00
 categories: Productivity